e-m3din4/MAC.gyver/README.md

     "api_key": "your_api_key_here"
 }

-Replace your_api_key_here with your actual Documentos-RapidAPI key.
+Replace your_api_key_here with your macaddress.io API key.

 ### License